What To Do When Being Interviewed

-Your Fourth Amendment right to remain silent is a powerful tool.
+Your Fifth Amendment right to remain silent is a powerful tool.
 Use it.
 Then call the law firm of Mark C. Cogan, P.C. in Portland at 503-549-1077.

 Regardless of the type of contact, you need to speak with a highly experienced criminal defense attorney immediately.
 At Mark C. Cogan, P.C., our initial consultations are free.
 Take advantage of this opportunity if you are unsure about your situation or your rights.